+To illustrate, let's just consider the texture prior.
 Suppose you want to find the texture which is the most probable.
 There may not be just one, but there are tricks to try to find a texture sample that is the most probable, or at least more probable than any preceding ones in the iterative process.

 Simulated annealing provides one such method.
 Simulated annealing can be used in many other domains that require finding solutions to high-dimensional optimization problems, including ones in vision.
+A classic example in neural networks is the Boltzmann machine.